ChadESmith42/MapboxGl-Map-Resume-v0.5/README.md

 Using [Docker](http://docker.com), save this repo to your local machine.
 Navigate to the folder where you've saved this project.
 Open a terminal/command prompt and type `docker-compose up`.
 Open your browser to `http://localhost:4200`.
 Enjoy!

+You can also pull the Docker image directly from DockerHub.

+`docker image pull chadesmith42/map-resume:latest`

+Then run, `docker run -d -p 4200:80 --name map-resume chadesmith42/map-resume`.
+Open your browser to [localhost:4200](http://localhost:4200) to view the application.

+After you have finished, you remove the image and container from your computer by running the following commands in order:

+`docker container stop map-resume`

+`docker container rm map-resume`

+`docker image rm chadesmith42/map-resume:latest`

 ## Attribution

 I loosely based this project on a published web-map project I found online.
 Despite my best searching efforts, I haven't found the site as of the time of this publication.
 I wish that I could, so I could provide some credit where it is due.
 Some of the heavy lifting was done through that project.
 I modified my project to meet my needs, but I did get some core ideas of how to approach this via another developer.
 I'll update this portion as soon as I can find the project.